 Provider enrollment for COVID-19 vaccine is open.
 If you plan to give COVID-19 vaccine, enroll through Washington State Department of Health (DOH) now.

-Three vaccines are approved for use to prevent COVID-19 disease in the United States:
+Three vaccines are now available to prevent COVID-19 disease in the United States:

 - Pfizer-BioNTech COVID-19 Vaccine

 - Moderna COVID-19 Vaccine

 See interim clinical considerations for use of mRNA COVID-19 vaccines (Pfizer-BioNTech and Moderna) currently authorized in the US from the CDC for administration, patient counseling, and other details.

 Vaccine Administration: Ages 12 and older now eligible

 All individuals ages 12 and older are now eligible for vaccination.
 The Moderna, Pfizer, and Johnson & Johnson vaccines are available for those ages 18 and older.
 Only the Pfizer vaccine is available to those ages 12 to 17.